Zucchini Soup

 Zucchini soup ingredients on a marble countertop.

-• Lemon: You’ll use the zest and juice.
+• Lemon: You’ll use the lemon zest and lemon juice.

 How to Make Zucchini Soup